AhmedSarhan/holo-github/README.md

 ### Querying the data from the API && Listing the Search Results

-- I created an Axios instance with the baseUrl coming from the .env.local file which wasn't pushed to this codebase -> check the [Devops and Deployment section] (#devops-and-deployment)
+- I created an Axios instance with the baseUrl coming from the .env.local file which wasn't pushed to this codebase -> check the [Devops and Deployment section] (https://github.com/AhmedSarhan/holo-github#devops-and-deployment)

 - All the following assumes the user have typed at least 3 characters in the `searchInput`;